Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• The input date-time string must conform to the ISO8601/RFC3339 standard; unconvertible string formats will return NULL.
+- The input datetime string must conform to the ISO8601/RFC3339 standards, and formats that cannot be converted will return NULL.

-• The precision of the returned timestamp matches the current DATABASE setting.
+- The precision of the returned timestamp is consistent with the time precision setting of the current DATABASE.

-• The return_timestamp parameter specifies whether the function returns a timestamp type.
-Setting it to 1 returns TIMESTAMP, setting it to 0 returns BIGINT.
-If not specified, it defaults to returning BIGINT.
+- return_timestamp specifies whether the function's return value is of TIMESTAMP type; setting it to 1 returns TIMESTAMP type, setting it to 0 returns BIGINT type.
+If not specified, it defaults to BIGINT type.

 TO_CHAR